 Interest Rates and Incentives to Invest

-The Bank of England has confirmed that base rate remains unchanged for the time being.
-However, with inflation heading to its highest level in more than a decade, the surprise decision comes with a warning – rates will have to be increased in 2022.
+The Bank of England has confirmed that base rates remain unchanged for the time being.
+However, with inflation heading to its highest level in more than a decade, the surprise decision comes with a warning.
+Rates will be increasing in 2022.

-Irrespective of their decision, all our funding panel are advising that money market rates are increasing, so the cost of borrowing is already on the rise.
+Irrespective of their decision, all our funding panel are advising that money market rates are increasing.
+This suggests the cost of borrowing is already on the rise.
 That said, for those old enough to remember double-digit base rates, the cost of borrowing is still low and attractive terms are available for the time being.
-If you are considering buying assets or re-structuring your business finances, then it may be wise to consider this now rather than wait for rates to increase.
+Are you considering buying assets or re-structuring your business finances?
+It may be wise to consider this now rather than wait for rates to increase.

 At the recent Budget and spending review, there were several positive announcements for SME businesses aimed at encouraging growth and investment as we head towards 2022